egr-401-402-capstone-2020-21/ItsClassified-Blog/blog10.md

 The f1 score measures the combined score of precision and recall, and is essentially the measure of the average of two.
 F1 score is needed when you want to seek a balance between prevision and recall.
-When you need a balance between the precision and recall and there exist an uneven class distribution, f1 score might be a better metric to us.
+When you need a balance between the precision and recall and there exist an uneven class distribution, f1 score might be a better metric to use.

 ![BurnDown](./images/blog10/f1.png)